borgbackup/borg/docs/internals/data-structures.rst

 relevant to operating the cache.
 Otherwise, the client would not pass the feature set test against the manifest.

-When opening a cache and the *mandatory_features* set is a not a subset of the features supported by the client, the cache is wiped out and rebuilt, since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.
+When opening a cache and the *mandatory_features* set is not a subset of the features supported by the client, the cache is wiped out and rebuilt, since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.
+The assumption behind this behaviour is that any of the unsupported features could have been reflected in the cache and there is no way for the client to discern whether that is the case.
+Meanwhile, it may not be practical for every feature to have clients using it track whether the feature had an impact on the cache.
+Therefore, the cache is wiped.

 When opening a cache and the intersection of *ignored_features* and the features supported by the client contains any elements, i.e. the client possesses features